|

 some African countries.

-Russians, although it is certain that they captured several machines.
+Russians, although it is certain that several machines were captured.

-For a long time, historians assumed that the Russians knew nothing
+For a long time, historians assumed that the Russians had no knowlege

 but it has since become clear that they were well informed through espionage.